RinMinase/anidb-be/README.md

     ```bash
     php artisan app:generate-root-password
     ```
-    or you can generate your own from any application of your choosing, and add it under `APP_REGISTRATION_ROOT_PASSWORD` in your `.env` file.
-An example to generate one is listed below:
+    or you can generate your own from any application, and add it under `APP_REGISTRATION_ROOT_PASSWORD` in your `.env` file.
+Example:
     ```bash
     openssl rand -hex 36
     ```

-6. Modify the ENV file with the **necessary configuration values**

-8. Clear the Laravel config cache, then run the database migrations
+6. Cache the config file, then run the database migrations

     ```bash
-    php artisan config:clear
+    php artisan config:cache
     php artisan migrate:fresh --seed
     ```

-9. Fire up your browser and go to `localhost`.
+7. Fire up your browser and go to `localhost`.

 **Note:**
-If you need to access the container run, `docker compose exec php bash`
+If you need to access the container run, `docker compose exec php sh`

 ### Re-running the project

-1. Navigate inside the docker container
+1. Navigate inside the `php` docker container

     ```bash
-    docker compose up -d
     docker compose exec php sh
     ```